 - Audit Support – Audit support is available from most of the software companies, although it may require an additional fee.
 If support to handle an IRS audit is important to you, check individual companies to see what levels of support are offered, whether they are offering advice or representation, and whether they outsource support.
 Your CPA may provide audit support as well, but terms can vary, and the expenses are likely to be greater.

 If you are just biased against software, you should realize that CPAs use software too – just far more complex and sophisticated specialized software.

 Head-to-head comparisons of CPAs versus software, and many software reviews, are available online.
 Again, the results are all over the map.
 Tax situations are so different that direct comparisons with one set of circumstances may not compare to yours.

-If your taxes are relatively complex and you still aren't sure what to do, try one of the free or less expensive versions of tax software and get a feel for your comfort level with the product.
+If your taxes are relatively complex and you still aren't sure what to do, try IRS Free File or one of the free or less expensive versions of tax software and get a feel for your comfort level with the product.
 Compare the results that you get with a trusted CPA, and let that guide you in succeeding years.

 Get your Refund Fast and File your Taxes for Free.